Before I even realized I was pregnant with my third child there were a few weeks when I thought something was seriously wrong with my body.

 Was my body starting to reject caffeine?

 I would lie on my floor and let my two toddlers climb on me telling them I was a jungle gym just so I could shut my eyes and be semi-conscious while knowing they were close.
 There was no other way to get through the day and I had to give in.

 I had never felt such a heavy tiredness in my life until I realized, oh yes I have — the first trimesters during my other two pregnancies — and ran out to get a test.

-The first trimester exhaustion comes on hard and fast.
+Pregnancy fatigue comes on hard and fast in your first trimester.
 You literally cannot keep your eyes open past 8 p.m. and getting out of bed is impossible without walking into things.

 Lying down means you are sure to be asleep in two seconds flat so binge-watching Netflix is a thing of the past.

 My ex-husband used to get upset every night as I was drifting off on the sofa during the evening news since it was the only alone time we had together after working all day.
 But the truth is, I didn’t have a choice — the first trimester of pregnancy takes every damn thing out of you.

 My midwife told him to shut it during one of our appointments after he’d mentioned how tired I was.
 She reminded him I was growing a set of legs, a brain, a heart, and a liver in my uterus and yeah, something that epic tends to wear you out a bit.

 It’s a shame we can’t sleep right through those first three months.

 And if you’re pregnant and have little ones running around, your days consist of thinking of ways you can stay awake.
 It’s a matter of survival so forget about signing up to be the snack mom or offering to volunteer for the annual Christmas craft fair.